thegopalmishra/codra-upgrade-demo/README.md

 * Perform transaction as mentioned in invoice poc or by using below command on PartyB node shell `start Invoice owner: PartyA, payTermDescription: AA, currencyCode: INR, invoiceTransactionType: CASH, policyNumber: 12345,coverageCode: 1, coverageName: CN, policyEventType: BASE, installmentDueDate: 2020-06-12, invoiceNumber: 123, invoiceLineNumber: 1, financialTransactionCode: ABC, financialTransactionAmt: 500, apStatus: Pass, payToID: abc, payeeName: ABC, invoiceTransactionID: ABC123`
 * Once the transaction is successful you can check it using the vault query by executing `run vaultQuery contractStateType: com.template.states.InvoiceState`

+# Updating Corda

 * Drain all the nodes by shutting them down gracefully by executing `run gracefulShutdown` on node shells
-* Download the corda-4.5.jar from (MVN Repository)[]
+* Download the corda-4.5.jar from [MVN Repository](https://mvnrepository.com/artifact/net.corda/corda/4.5)
-* Replace the corda.jar in `build/nodes/*` for all the nodes (Where * is the node name).
+* Replace the corda.jar in `build/nodes/*` for all the nodes (Where * is the node name like Notary or PartyA).
 * Start the nodes again by running `"build/nodes/runnodes.bat"`
 * Undrain all the nodes by executing `run setFlowsDrainingModeEnabled enabled: false` on node shells
 * Do vault query and check whether previouslt created transaction is present.
-* Upgrade is successful if you can see the transaction without errors.
+* If the upgrade is successful, you can see the transaction without errors.

-** Credits: Corda Bootcamp and Corda Documentation
+#### Credits: Corda Bootcamp and Corda Documentation